 - List your favorite hobbies, pastimes, or interests.
 Perhaps, for example, you enjoy needlepoint.
 I had one client whose passion was bowling—she not only bowled but she also scheduled tournaments.
 We were able to make a resume out of it, and she got a job with a bowling association!

 Try to list everything, no matter how silly it seems.
-Then set up an appointment with your counselor.
+Then set up an appointment with your career coach.

 These are essentially the same exercises top executives do.
-Again, the Seven Stories Exercise is the key to uncovering those things you enjoyed doing and also did well—and would like to do again.
-And the exercise is helpful in uncovering other things as well.
+The Seven Stories Exercise is the key to uncovering those things you enjoy doing and also do well—and would like to do again.
+The exercise is helpful in uncovering other things as well.
 Through the exercise, you will find out:

-- what you have done that you are proud of.
-In the sample resumes that follow, each person has found something to be proud of, whether it’s earning money to go through school or helping a daughter in her shop.
+- What you have done that you are proud of.
+In the sample resumes that follow, each person has found something to be proud of, whether it’s earning money to go to school or helping a daughter in her shop.

 Even young people with no “real” work experience, or housewives who have been out of the workforce a long while can develop strong resumes—if they can think about their experiences objectively.